Kafiluddin Chowdhury

-Kafiluddin Chowdhury was a Bangladesh Awami League politician and former member of Provincial and National Assembly of Pakistan.
+Kafiluddin Chowdhury (1898 – 12 May 1972) was a Bangladesh Awami League politician and a member of Provincial and National Assembly of Pakistan.

 Early life

 Chowdhury was born in 1898 in Dayhata Majidpur, Srinagar, Munshiganj (present-day Bangladesh).
-He graduated from Hasara Kalikishore High School.
-He finished his law degree in Kolkata.
+He graduated from Hasara Kalikishore High School and finished his law degree in Kolkata.

 Career

 Chowdhury started his legal career in Munshiganj sub-divisional court.
 He moved his practice to Dhaka.
 He started his political career in the Krishak Praja Party of AK Fazlul Huq.
 He campaigned for the Movement for Pakistan In 1954 he was elected to the provincial assembly.
 He served as the Minister of Law, Forest, Roads and Communication, and Land ministries in the provincial government of East Pakistan.

-He was imprisoned after president Ayub Khan declared Martial Law.
+Chowdhury was imprisoned after president Ayub Khan declared Martial Law.
 He was elected to the National assembly in 1970.
 He crossed over to India during Bangladesh Liberation War.

 Death and legacy

-In November 1971 he had a heart attack.
-He moved to independent Bangladesh after the war on 31 January 1972.
-He died on 12 May 1972.
-His son Badruddoza Chowdhury would become the 13th President of Bangladesh for a short stint of only six(6) and a half months.
+In November 1971, Chowdhury had a heart attack.
+He moved to independent Bangladesh after the war on 31 January 1972 and died on 12 May.
+His son, Badruddoza Chowdhury, became the 13th President of Bangladesh during 2001–2002.
+His other son was Shamsuddoha Chowdhury (1928–2018).